What You Need to Know Before Buying A Used 991 Carrera

 If a seller wont let you inspect the car, walk away.

-Potential Issues To Be On The Look Out For
+Potential Mechanical Issues To Watch Out For

 Mileage and Service History

-Fault Codes, Events and Over-revs
+Engine Fault Codes, Events and Over-revs

 Before buying a 911 991, it is essential to know when the last time the system fault codes were cleared and to check the status of the emission monitors.
 It’s not difficult for a seller to clear the faults just before you arrive for a test drive.
 Clearing the engine faults also resets the emissions system to a state of “not ready.”
 Emission readiness tests often occur over multiple drive cycles.
-So, after a reset, faults may not return for a significant number of miles.
+So, after a reset, these faults may not return for a significant number of miles.
 Again, this is easy for a competent repair shop to check or indeed the DIYer using a handheld scanner.

 It is essential to determining the health of the engine to be able to read this data.